 Normal Tension Glaucoma

 Although it is not fully understood, normal tension glaucoma can occur in patients with normal eye pressure.
 It is believed that the optic nerve is deprived of nutrients in the blood, causing its degeneration.
 Eye pressure is just one bit of data needed to diagnose this disease.
-Often more than just the "puff of air" test is needed to determine if a patient has glaucoma.
-It is believed to be associated with low blood pressure, and people who suffer from sleep apnea are at greater risk.
+Additional tests, such as OCT and Visual Fields are needed to detect and monitor for glaucoma.
+Some forms of glaucoma are believed to be associated with low blood pressure, and people who suffer from sleep apnea are at greater risk.

 Chronic Narrow-Angle Glaucoma